 ABSORPTION OF WATER

 Unlike aquatic plants, terrestrial plants have to absorb water form the soil all the time to maintain turgidity, metabolic activities and growth of the plant.
-It is essential to understand the structure of soil, its water content, and factors and also the structures involved in absorption of water.
+It is essential to understand the structure of soil, its water content and factors; and also the plant structures involved in absorption of water.

 Soil is made up of fine rock particulate of various sizes derived from the weathered igneous and sedimentary rocks.
 Environmental factors like, heat, wind, rain, cold, river streams and oceanic waves act upon the rock particles, which break them down to smaller particles which on accumulation in a shallow or flat surfaces, constitute the soil.
 The process of soil formation on this planet is a continuous process and it is taking place for the past 4.0 billion years and will continue as long as this planet exists.
 The same process also operated on other planets.

 Based on the size, structures of soil particles and the composition of organic and inorganic components, soils have been classified into rocky, coarse, sandy clay and loamy soils.
 Rock particles of big sizes do not hold any water between them and any such soil consisting of rock particles which do not hold water in between them is not good for the development of root system.
 Even the sandy soil of such small sized rocks is good for aeration but not for water retention.
 On the other hand, clay soils have colloidal particles that can hold water but very poor in aeration.
 However, the loam soil is good, because it has the mixture of clay, sand and decomposed organic material called humus.
 This soil provides good aeration and proper capillary spaces to hold water.
 Thus this soil is considered to be the best soil for the luxuriant growth of the root system.